 B.A., West Virginia University

 Since moving to Virginia, Robare has been a dance instructor and performing ensemble director for youth at Shenandoah Conservatory Arts Academy (SCAA).
-She choreographs Handley High School’s ninety-member show choir for their Apple Blossom Festival program; has choreographed dozens of middle and high school productions; and she is a popular guest teacher and choreographer around the region.
+For several years, she also choreographed Handley High School’s show choir program for their renowned Apple Blossom Festival program, and she’s choreographed dozens of middle and high school productions.

 I am continuously inspired and refreshed by the talent, discipline and enthusiasm displayed by the students at Shenandoah University!